Plus500 vs Forex4you Comparison

 Can I trade cryptocurrency with Plus500 or Forex4you?

 Crypto trading is popular with forex traders.
 Most crypto assets are offered either as the underlying physical asset or as a CFD or other derivative — including spot forex contracts.
 In terms of trading physical cryptocurrency neither Plus500 nor Forex4you allow you to trade physical cryptocurrencies.

 Who offers more research tools, Plus500 or Forex4you?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
+In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
 In comparison Forex4you has the tools listed here: Autochartist, Daily Market Commentary, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.

 Overall winner: Plus500

 Popular Forex Guides

 We review each broker’s overall global offering – a “Yes” checkmark in our Compare Tool does not guarantee the availability of any specific features in your country of residence.
 To verify the availability of any features within your country of residence, please contact the broker directly.